dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/cross-database-macros.md

 - The result may be an aware or naive timestamp.
 - The result may correspond to the start of the statement or the start of the transaction.

-Refer to the documentation for your adapter for specific timestamp information.
+Refer to your adapter's documentation for specific timestamp information.

 **Args**
 - None